donet-server/donet/README.md

 ![](https://img.shields.io/github/actions/workflow/status/donet-server/Donet/build.yml?logo=github&label=build)
 ![](https://img.shields.io/github/license/donet-server/Donet)

-The DoNet software project is a network engine that implements the Distributed Networking protocol, as defined in the high-level networking API of the [Panda3D](https://panda3d.org) game engine, which was originally developed by Disney Interactive (*formerly known as Disney VR Studios*) to connect with their in-house server technology, the OTP (*Online Theme Park*) server, which was used to power their massive multiplayer online games, such as Toontown Online and Pirates of the Caribbean Online, from 2001 to 2013.
+The Donet software project is a network engine that implements the Distributed Networking protocol, as defined in the high-level networking API of the [Panda3D](https://panda3d.org) game engine, which was originally developed by Disney Interactive (*formerly known as Disney VR Studios*) to connect with their in-house server technology, the OTP (*Online Theme Park*) server, which was used to power their massive multiplayer online games, such as Toontown Online and Pirates of the Caribbean Online, from 2001 to 2013.

-DoNet is currently in its early stages, but it aims to be a drop-in replacement for [Astron](https://github.com/astron/astron).
+Donet is currently in its early stages, but it aims to be a drop-in replacement for [Astron](https://github.com/astron/astron).

 ## Software License
-The DoNet engine is released under the GNU Affero General Public License, version 3.0 (AGPL-3.0), which is a copyleft open source software license.
+The Donet engine is released under the GNU Affero General Public License, version 3.0 (AGPL-3.0), which is a copyleft open source software license.
 The terms of this license are available in the "[LICENSE](./LICENSE)" file.

 ## Getting Started
-Please read the [introduction to DoNet](./docs/01-Introduction.md) for an overview of the project and how the system works.
+Please read the [introduction to Donet](./docs/01-Introduction.md) for an overview of the project and how the system works.

 If you have any questions, feel free to join [our Discord server](https://discord.gg/T6jGjEutfy).